Collections of antiques

 when it encompasses different categories.
 We handle all that

-when we handle collection of antiques for the heirs or other owners.
+when we handle collections of antiques for the heirs or other owners.

 Take for example the

-iron and laundry collection that we sold.
+iron and laundry related antiques that we bought and sold.
 This single

 collection included over

 3,000 antique pressing

 or sad irons and laundry related antiques.
 There

 60 full size washing machines, 200 or more washboards, and 1000 or